Vanille-N/meander.typ/ROADMAP.md

 - [ ] use latest updates to simplify the README examples a bit
 - [ ] non-doc regular comments about the algorithm
 - [ ] Remind that meander can segment an arbitrary container, not just an entire page
+- [ ] example of colbreak vs colfill